Disposing of Hazardous Waste in New York City Since 1965

 Disposing of hazardous waste in New York City involves strict adherence to local, state, and federal regulations to ensure the protection of public health and the environment.
 Here are the general steps and guidelines for disposing of hazardous waste in New York City:

 1. First Identify The Hazardous Waste: Determine whether the waste you are generating is hazardous.
-Hazardous waste is typically defined by its characteristics (e.g., ignitability, corrosivity, reactivity, toxicity) or by specific listings provided by regulatory authorities.
+Hazardous waste is typically defined by its characteristics (e.g., ignitability, pH, reactivity, toxicity) or by specific listings provided by regulatory authorities.

 2. Minimize Your Waste Generation: Implement waste minimization practices to reduce the amount of hazardous waste generated.
 This includes source reduction, recycling, and reuse whenever possible.